joao-conde/competitive-programming/README.md

 The solutions implemented are my own and they are often a product of quick thinking and coding.
 I do not intend to make super good 'quality' code I only intend to come up with a program to solve the problem as quickly and as efficiently as possible (and to have fun of course).
 Still I try to keep it clean.

 Also, the programming style for a competitive environment changes a bit.
-For example, avoiding for cycles and transforming them in

-while(iter--){
-    ...
-}

-is a common practice.

 Some code was provided by the professors at FEUP, namely the data structures used in graph algorithms and these aswell.